PXgamer/A.RK/README.md

 ARK (stylised as A.RK [or Amaze.RK]) is a movie site (currently under development).

+A project by Owen Voke.
+The sole contributor, all software is open source.
+Soon to be integrated into PXIMG.

 I am currently using the OMDB API and the TV Maze API.
 Please see the [Wiki](https://gitlab.com/PXgamer/A.RK/wikis/home) for more information.